 Flouting a maxim involves deliberately violating it in a way that is easily understood by the other participant, often creating conversational implicature – an implied meaning that goes beyond the literal interpretation of the utterance.
 Research on flouting maxims in English classroom interactions shows that all four types of Grice’s maxims -quality, quantity, relation, and manner are flouted.
 During classroom discourse, both teachers and students are engaged in this pragmatic phenomenon.
 (Arofah & Mubarok, 2021; Wahyudi et al., 2020).
 Through the findings of various studies related to this issue, it can be seen that the most commonly flouted conversational maxim in the classroom is the maxim of quantity.
 In classroom interaction videos and in classroom English interactions, both teachers and students tend to flout all four types of Grice's maxims, with the maxim of quantity clearly dominating (Lorenza et al., 2023; Wahyudi et al., 2020; ES, 2015).
 Similarly, the study of Khusna et al. (2021) recorded 22 cases involving the maxim of quantity, of which 5 cases were clearly flouted.
 Others reported higher frequency of flouting in relational and manner maxims (Lorenza et al., 2023).

 Some studies show that students tend to flout maxims, leading to negative effects such as misunderstandings, noisy classrooms, or reduced communication effectiveness (Wahyudi et al, 2020; Prabawa, 2020).
-Lorenza found from YouTube classroom interaction videos that male students tend to flout maxims more than female students.
+Lorenza (........) found from YouTube classroom interaction videos that male students tend to flout maxims more than female students.
 Aminah (2022) analyzes the occurrence of both flouting and hedging, and found out that, flouting occurs more frequently, and the cause of this phenomenon comes from the desire to maintain good relations, express clearly, or limit understanding Some studies. have shown that both teachers and students can violate or flout maxims during teaching interaction, and theses violations are often due to limited language competence (Diestyah et al., 2023; Arofah & Mubarok, 2021).
 Dwi and Safitri (2015) emphasize that although the majority of interactions still adhere to conversational maxims, non-compliance may also reflect linguistic difficulties or indirect communication strategies Overall, previous studies show the widespread presence of flouting and violations in EFL ( English as a foreign language) classrooms, thus emphasizing the importance of enhancing language awareness and communication skills for both teachers and students to improve the quality of interactions in English language teaching.

 In Vietnam, research on flouting maxims is not very popular; however, there have been research articles on this topic.
 Research article by Trang, & Hoa.
 (2020) explored different types of conversational maxims and rhetorical strategies used by male and female guests on the Ellen Show, an American talk show.
 It also compares the pragmatic features used between the two genders.
 The study uses a combination of qualitative and quantitative methods, combining both descriptive and comparative analysis.
 A total of 72 instances of ignoring maxims of each gender were selected from the Interview segments featured on the official YouTube channel of The Ellen Show.
 The results show that both genders use the same types of violations and rhetorical strategies in terms of type, but differ in frequency and purpose.
 Although this result is useful for teaching English speaking skills, helping learners understand how to communicate more naturally and effectively in real-life contexts, it does not collect direct data from Vietnam, so it does not show how the flouting maxims situation occurs, and what impact it has in Vietnam.